gitlabzz/imagine-api-demo/README.md

 6. We decide to re-configure the API in API-Manager to use our Implementation-Service
 7. It's time to Publish the API, incl.
 API-Key Front-End-Security.
 Re-Deploy the API with config: 4-complete-config.json
 ``
-scripts\run-swagger-import.bat -a "https://next-api.stoplight.io/files.export?projectId=19639&branch=version%2F1.0&path=weather.oas2.yml" -h api-env -u apiadmin -p changeme -c api-definition/4-complete-config.json
+scripts\run-swagger-import.bat -a "https://next-api.stoplight.io/files.export?projectId=19639&branch=version%2F1.0&path=weather.oas2.yml" -h dev -u apiadmin -p changeme -c api-definition/4-complete-config.json
 ``
 ### Implement the API using API-Builder
 As the final stage, after the API has been published and potentially used by Apps-, make clear, that even in that stage, the API can evolve by adding additional fields/methods to this API.